-The image above shows the model variables in “Formula View”.
+The image above shows the model variables in “Formula View.”
 You can see some of the math and trig functions that were used to compute values for some of the variables.
-AutoEZ can only optimize variables that do not contain formulas so I was careful to ensure that the base separation between the elements and the length of the element wires were constants as these are the parameters that I wanted to optimize later.
+AutoEZ can only optimize variables that do not contain formulas.
+Hence, I was careful to ensure that the base separation between the elements and the length of the element wires were Constants, as these are the parameters that I wanted to optimize later.

 Excel Trig formulas and the Variables were used on the Wires Tab to determine the coordinates of the wires in the antennas.
 There are a total of 7 wires in the model.
 Six are the two ends of the three inverted-V elements.
 The Seventh wire is a short 4″ section in the middle of the Driven Element to allow a current source to be inserted to drive the antenna there.
 I was careful to create an accurate model of the wire gauge, insulation, and loss that we are using for our V-beam

-I expected that the final impedance of the antenna would be a typical value for a yagi in the 20 to 30 ohm range.
-Thus, I set the SWR calculations based upon a 25 ohm target impedance.
+I expected that the final impedance of the antenna would be a typical value for a yagi in the 20 to 30-ohm range.
+Thus, I set the SWR calculations based on a 25-ohm target impedance.
 More on the matching of the resulting design later…

 Next, I rounded the optimized element lengths and plugged them into the Variables Tab.

 The image above shows the optimized Azimuth pattern for the antenna as generated by AutoEZ and EZNEC.
 A very clean result!

 And here’s the optimized Elevation pattern near the center of the SSB sub-band.
 This antenna is a little low for 40m but the resulting maximum gain at a 35º angle should work well for US contacts during Field Day.